Hope van Dyne: Exploring the Quantum Realm

-By 2026, Van Dyne buys back her father's company and renames it the Pym van Dyne Foundation, and utilizes Pym Particles to advance humanitarian efforts.
+By 2026, Van Dyne buys back her father's company and renames it the Pym van Dyne Foundation, utilizing Pym Particles to advance humanitarian efforts.
 She continues her relationship with Lang, and furthers her role as mother figure to Cassie.
 Van Dyne also holds resentment for her mother who refuses to talk about her time spent in the Quantum Realm.

-After being bailed out from jail by Van Dyne and Lang, Cassie reveals that during the Blip, she began to read Pym's work on the Quantum Realm and with the help of Pym and Van Dyne, created a device that could make contact with the Quantum Realm.
-Despite Janet's protests, upon opening the device, Van Dyne, Lang, Cassie, Pym and Janet are pulled into the Quantum Realm.
+After being bailed out from jail by Van Dyne and Lang, Cassie reveals that after the Blip, with the help of Van Dyne and Pym, she created a satellite that could make contact with the Quantum Realm.
+Despite Janet's protests, upon turning the satellite on, Van Dyne, Lang, Cassie, Pym and Janet are pulled into the Quantum Realm.
 Van Dyne, separated from Lang and Cassie, finds her parents and begins to explore the city inside the realm.
 The trio meet Lord Krylar, a former ally of Janet's, who attempts to arrest them.
 Van Dyne fights Krylar's men, and helps her parents flee and steal his ship.

 Janet reveals to Van Dyne that she is indirectly responsible for the realm's uprising, having helped Kang the Conqueror (Krylar's boss) rebuild his Multiversal Power Core after his exile, before ultimately enlarging it to render it unusable.
 Van Dyne reconciles with her mother, and vows to not let Kang escape the realm.
-The trio arrive at the enlarged Power Core which has created a probability storm.
-Van Dyne flies into the storm to save Lang, who had made a deal with Kang to shrink the power core after he captured Cassie.
-Kang later retracts the deal, capturing Janet and seemingly destroying her ship with Pym on it.
+The trio arrive at the enlarged Core which has created a probability storm.
+Van Dyne flies into the storm to save Lang, who had made a deal with Kang to shrink the power core in exchange for Cassie.
+After Van Dyne rescues Lang and shrinks the Core, Kang retracts his deal, capturing Janet and seemingly killing Pym.
 Pym, who is saved by hyper-intelligent evolved ants, helps Van Dyne and Lang commence a rebellion against Kang with the help of Cassie and the residents of the Quantum Realm.
 Van Dyne, Lang and Cassie fight Kang and take down his army.
-While seemingly having beaten him, the family reunite, and manage to make their way back to their reality through a portal powered by Kang's Power Core.
-Van Dyne flies back through the portal to rescue Lang, who was pulled back into a fight with Kang, and the two defeat him by knocking him into the Power Core, causing him to be pulled into oblivion.
+While seemingly having beaten him, the family reunite and manage to make their way back to their reality through a portal powered by Kang's Power Core.
+Van Dyne flies back through the portal to rescue Lang who was pulled back into a fight with Kang.
+The two defeat him by knocking him into the Power Core, causing him to be pulled into oblivion.
 Cassie reopens the portal on her end for Lang and Van Dyne to return home and the family happily resume their life.